Incorporating Nuclear Quantum Effects in Molecular Dynamics with a Constrained Minimized Energy Surface

-In this Letter, we present an alternative formulation of the equations of motion for classical MD that incorporates NQEs.
-With this formulation, NQEs can be accurately described with MD on an effective PES, which in practice is approximated by a constrained minimized energy surface (CMES).
-We first analytically show that CMES-MD remains exact for the harmonic oscillator model.
-Then, with numerical analyses of a Morse oscillator model and a quartic double-well potential model, we show that CMES-MD is generally much more accurate in describing vibrations and tunneling effects than conventional MD and is comparable to or better than CMD and RPMD.
+In this Letter, we present an alternative formulation of the equations of motion for classical molecular simulations, with which NQEs can be described using an effective PES that is in practice approximated by a constrained minimized energy surface (CMES).
+This formulation serves as the theoretical foundation for our recently developed MD approach based on constrained nuclear-electronic orbital theory (CNEO-MD).
+For comparison with existing approaches, we examine a series of model systems.
+We first show that CMES-MD remains exact for the harmonic oscillator model.
+Then, with a Morse oscillator model and a quartic double-well potential model, we show that CMES-MD is generally much more accurate in describing vibrations and tunneling effects than the conventional way of performing classical MD and is comparable to or slightly better than CMD and RPMD.

-We start with the polar representation of a time-dependent wave function $\psi (\bm{x}, t) = A (\bm{x}, t) \exp (\mathi S (\bm{x}, t) / \hbar)$, where the amplitude $A$ and the phase $S$ are both real functions.
-For simplicity, we assume that there is only one quantum particle throughout our derivation.
-However, the formulation can be easily generalized to multiple quantum particle cases if the particles can be assumed to be distinguishable, such as nuclei in regular molecular and bulk systems.
+We start with the polar representation of a time-dependent wave function $\psi (\bm{x}, t) = A (\bm{x}, t) \exp (\mathrm{i} S (\bm{x}, t) / \hbar)$, where amplitude part $A$ and phase part $S$ are both real.
+For the sake of simplicity, we assume in our derivation that there is only one quantum particle, but this formulation can be easily generalized to multiple quantum particle cases if the particles can be assumed to be distinguishable, such as nuclei in regular molecular and bulk systems.